HedgehogDevelopment/HedgehogDevelopment.github.io/razl/advancedscript.markdown

 - **Value** - String value of the field.
 - **ValueBytes** - The value of the field expressed as an array of bytes.

-The following is an example of using the Get-RazlField Cmdlet to the the Text field on the Home item:
+The following is an example of using the Get-RazlField cmdlet to get the the Text field on the Home item:

 	$connection = Get-RazlConnection -SitecoreWebUrl http://source.sc.local -DatabaseName master -AccessGuid "00000000-1111-2222-3333-444444444444" -Name "Source Sitecore"

 	Get-RazlField -conection $connection -ItemID "{110D559F-DEA5-42EA-9C1C-8A5DF7E70EF9}" -FieldID "{A60ACD61-A6DB-4182-8329-C957982CEC74}" -LanguageId "en" -VersionNum 1 -verbose

-#### Get-GetFieldBlob
+#### Get-RazlFieldBlob
-The Get-RazlFieldBlob Cmdlet gets the value of a Blob field.
+The Get-RazlFieldBlob cmdlet gets the value of a Blob field.
 The result can be returned as a byte array or stored in a file.

 Summary of parameters:
 - **-Connection** [Required] - A Razl connection to the Sitecore server.
+- **-FieldId** [Required] - The Field ID to retrieve.
+- **-Filename** [Optional] - Filename of a file to store the blob in.
+If not specified, the blob will be returned as the result of the cmdlet in an array of bytes.
 - **-ItemID** [Required] - The ItemID to get the field for.
-- **-FieldId** [Required] - The Field ID to retrieve.
 - **-LanguageId** [Optional] - The Language for the field.
 - **-VersionNum** [Optional] - The Version for the field.
-- **-Filename** [Optional] - File name to store the blob in.
-If not specified, the blob will be returned as the result of the cmdlet in an array of bytes.

 The following is an example of using the Get-RazlFieldBlob Cmdlet to get the Blob field on the Google Plus media item: